Eric Gouaux

 Eric Gouaux is an American biochemist and biophysicist who holds the Jennifer and Bernard Lacroute Term Chair at the Vollum Institute at the Oregon Health & Science University.

 Education

-Gouaux studied chemistry at Harvard University, from which he received both his B.A. in 1984 and his Ph.D. in 1989.
+Gouaux studied chemistry at Harvard University, from which he received both his B.A. in 1984 and his Ph.D. in 1989 with William Lipscomb.
 He remained in Cambridge as a postdoctoral fellow, first at Harvard and then at the Massachusetts Institute of Technology.

 Academic career

 Gouaux joined the faculty of the University of Chicago in 1993.
 Three years later, he moved to Columbia University, where he became a full professor in 2001.
 He moved to the Vollum Institute at the Oregon Health & Science University in 2005 and was appointed the Jennifer and Bernard Lacroute Endowed Chair in Neuroscience Research in 2015.

 Gouaux was a recipient of the Searle Scholars Program award in 1994 and became a Howard Hughes Medical Institute Investigator in 2000.
-He was elected to the United States National Academy of Sciences in 2010.
+He was elected to the United States National Academy of Sciences in 2010 and the United States National Academy of Medicine in 2020.